ALL ABOUT THE MUSICAL

 Character's Ethnicity: Any

-The Vice Principal.
-Frustrated with his life, he finds the drive of the young spellers alien to him.
-He was involved in an "incident" at the Twentieth Annual Bee that got him removed from the judging panel.
-After five years' absence from the Bee, Panch returns as judge, in "a better place,” thanks to a high-fiber diet and therapy.
+The Vice Principal of Lake Hemingway Dos Passos Junior High, Panch is frustrated with his life.
+He fell into education, less out of love than a general ability uncoupled to a particular passion.
+The drive of the young spellers is alien to him.
+He never found anything that important.
+Stuck in his current job, endlessly awaiting a promotion that isn't coming, he was not happy to get the call this morning that he was needed to substitute; but he starts the bee eager to do well, to redeem himself for past mistakes.
+Panch was involved in an "incident" at the Twentieth Annual Bee that got him removed from the judging panel.
+After five years' absence from the Bee, Panch returns “in a better place,” thanks to a high-fiber diet and therapy.
 He is infatuated with Rona Lisa Peretti, but she does not return his affections.

 SKILLS: a strong character actor with impeccable comic timing and the ability to improv.
 While he does not need to sing, he is arguably the most important role in the entire show.